MD-eClipse/MD-eClipse/README.md

 /veteran gamedev and develeoper (not active rn) and student
-- ive got potenitial and am not wasting it (im not lost)
+- ive got potenitial and am not wasting it aka Its not over for me

 - 👋 Hi, I’m @MD-eClipse
 - 👀 I’m interested in mostly random but complicated stuff i can do easily